 in relation to that subject matter, supersedes any prior understanding or agreement between the parties and any prior condition, warranty, indemnity or representation imposed, given or made by a party, other than as set out in these conditions, unless the parties agree in writing that any such prior understanding, agreement, condition, warranty, indemnity or representation forms part of these conditions.

-Governing law
+Validity

+If any part of these conditions is unenforceable, these conditions is taken to be modified to remove that part.
+The rest of these conditions is not affected by that part being removed.

 Governing law

 These conditions are governed by the law of New South Wales.
 You and we agree to take legal proceedings in connection with these conditions only in New South Wales courts.